torsec/ima-template-docker-patch/README.md

 For example, if we suppose that the current IMA template is `ima-cgn`, then we can launch the program with the following parameters:

 	$ sudo ./whitelists_host_cont 5 6 3 4 /usr/bin/containerd-shim-runc-v2 2

-## Generating the whitelist for a specific path by using "whitelist_generator.cpp"

-The `whitelist_generator.cpp` program generates the whitelist corresponding to a specific path received as parameter.
-It creates the file "whitelist" containing the sha256 hash for all the files found in the specified path.
-The file "whitelist" is created in the current directory.

-Compile the program:

-	g++ -std=c++17 -L/usr/lib/x86_64-linux-gnu/ -o whitelist_generator whitelist_generator.cpp -lssl -lcrypto

-If you want to create the whitelist corresponding to the path `/usr/bin/`, launch the program as:

-	./whitelist_generator /usr/bin/

-## Analysis of directories present in the Measurement Log by using "ML_inspector.cpp"

-The `ML_inspector.cpp` program generates in the current directory a file, called "ML_analysis", containing the list of all the directories present in the current IMA Measurement Log.

-Compile the program:

-	g++ -o ML_inspector ML_inspector.cpp

-The program needs the position, starting by zero, of the file-path in the current IMA template.
-For example, if the current IMA template is "ima-cgn", launch the program as:

-	./ML_inspector 6